 Furthermore, the research offers valuable insights regarding the correlation between education, which is considered a type of human capital, and the SFP's perceived efficacy.
-Contributing to the literature on human capital theory as a component of motivation theory, this study investigates whether parents with higher levels of education perceive the programme differently in terms of its effect on socio-economic status.
+Contributing to the literature on human capital theory as a component of the motivation theory, it investigates whether parents with higher levels of education perceive the program differently with regard to its effect on socio-economic status.

 The study also contributes to the socio-economic status framework by examining the correlation between perceived SFP effectiveness and socio-economic status.
-Parental perceptions of the programme's efficacy in enhancing their income status may be clarified with variables including occupation and income.
+Parental perceptions of the program's efficacy in enhancing their income status may be clarified with variables including occupation and income.

-The study's practical implication is that policymakers can utilise these findings to inform their decision-making processes concerning social welfare programmes and initiatives aimed at alleviating poverty in decentralised communities.
-Understanding how parents perceive the effectiveness of the SFP can inform policy modifications that seek to optimise the programme's influence on poverty reduction and income status.
+The study's practical implication is that policymakers can utilize these findings to inform their decision-making processes concerning social welfare programs and initiatives aimed at alleviating poverty in decentralized communities.
+Understanding how parents perceive the effectiveness of the SFP can inform policy modifications that seek to optimize the program's influence on poverty reduction and income status.

 In addition to promoting community involvement and participation in the SFP, the study provides a forum for parents to express their thoughts and apprehensions.
-By involving stakeholders in the decision-making and planning phases, programmes can increase their acceptance and sustainability.
+By involving stakeholders in the decision-making and planning phases, programs can increase their acceptance and sustainability.

-Potential capacity-building initiatives that aim to empower parents and improve their economic livelihood prospects can be formulated in light of the study's findings.
-Supplementing the SFP's benefits may involve instruction in income-generating endeavours, financial literacy, and entrepreneurial competencies, which this study did not fully cover.
+Potential capacity-building initiatives that aim to empower parents and improve their livelihood prospects economically can be formulated in light of the study's findings.
+Supplementing the SFP's benefits may involve instruction in income-generating endeavors, financial literacy, and entrepreneurial competencies, which this study did not fully cover.